-Nestled in green hills, Longjing Tea Village is located at the southwest West Lake.
-Because the village is enclosed by hills, the village owns about 533,333 square meters Longjing tea field on the hills.
-On the northwest village are Beigao Peak, Lion Peak and Tianzhu Peak.
-And on the south is Nine Stream which runs into the Qiantang River.
-Due to its special geography, Longjing Tea Village produces the best Longjing tea in the world.
+Nestled among green hills, Longjing Tea Village is located at the southwest point of West Lake.
+Because the village is enclosed by hills, the village owns about 130 acres (533,333 square meters) of Longjing tea field on the hills.
+On the northwest village are Beigao Peak, Lion Peak and Tianzhu Peak, and on the south is Nine Stream which runs into the Qiantang River.
+Due to its special geography, Longjing Tea Village produces some of the best Longjing tea in the world.

-It was said that Emperor Qianlong (1736 – 1795) of Qing Dynasty once visited Longjing Tea Village and savored the Longing Tea.
-Then he wrote a poem to speak highly of Longjing tea and beautiful scenery in Longjing Tea Village.
-He also labelled 18 tea trees in the village as Royal Tea Trees.
-Longjing Tea had become popular across China since then.
+It was said that Emperor Qianlong (1736 – 1795) of the Qing Dynasty once visited Longjing Tea Village and savored Longing Tea while there.
+Then he wrote a poem lauding Longjing tea and beautiful scenery in Longjing Tea Village.
+He also labelled 18 tea trees in the village Royal Tea Trees.
+Longjing Tea has become popular across China since then.

-With long history, Longjing Tea Village is also rich in cultural heritages like Royal Tea Tree Park and Hugong Temple.
-Centering on tea culture, Longjing Tea Village attracts many tourists at home and abroad every year.
-Longjing Tea boasts for its fragrance, unique flavor, green color and distinguished leaf shape.
-When savoring Longjing Tea, the best way is to use water from Tiger Spring to make tea because these two are considered as two superb specialties in Hangzhou.
+With its long history, Longjing Tea Village is also rich in cultural sites like Royal Tea Tree Park and Hugong Temple.
+Centering on the region’s tea culture, Longjing Tea Village attracts many tourists every year from across China and around the world.
+Longjing Tea is well-known for its fragrance, unique flavor, green color, and distinguished leaf shape.
+When savoring Longjing Tea, the best way is to use water from Tiger Spring to make tea.

-The best time to visit the village is spring, especially Tomb-sweeping Day.
+The best time to visit the village is Springtime, especially Tomb-sweeping Day.
 The Longjing tea picked before Tomb-sweeping Day tastes best, but the price is high.
-It will be very enjoyable to savor Longjing tea, ask something about tea farming and anecdotes and lose in the beautiful natural scenery.